-To delegate authority to pay expenses.
+2.1.2.3 To delegate authority to pay expenses.

-To establish, publish, and enforce standards of procedure for search and rescue operations in the form of an ASRC Operations Manual.
+2.1.2.4 To establish, publish, and promote best practices for search and rescue operations in the form of an ASRC Operational Guidance Manual.

-To establish, publish, and enforce standards of competence for ASRC members in the form of ASRC Training Standards.
+2.1.2.5 To maintain the ASRC Governance Documents and supporting materials.

-To intervene and to take the necessary action, including disciplinary procedures when there has been a violation of ASRC policies, procedures or directives by a group or by a member.
+2.1.2.6 To establish and maintain a credentialing system and oversee its implementation by Certified Groups.

-To set out administration procedures in the form of an Administration Manual.
+2.1.2.7 To intervene and to take the necessary action, including disciplinary procedures when there has been a violation of ASRC policies, procedures or directives by a Group.

-To solicit monetary and material contributions for the support of the
+2.1.2.8 To solicit monetary and material contributions for the support of the

 ASRC, and to draft and administer its budget.

-To inform the appropriate civil and military authorities of the activities and capabilities of its Groups, and to cooperate with those authorities in making the services of the ASRC available to the public.
+2.1.2.9 To inform the appropriate authorities of the activities and capabilities of its Groups, and to cooperate with those authorities in making the services of the ASRC available to the public.

-To inform other search and rescue and related organizations of the ASRC and its Groups, and to cooperate with those organizations in the effort to provide an effective search and rescue capability to the public.
+2.1.2.10 To inform other search and rescue, and related organizations of the ASRC and its Groups, and to cooperate with those organizations in the effort to provide an effective search and rescue capability to the public.

-To fulfill other incidental duties specified in these Bylaws.
+2.1.2.11 To fulfill other duties specified in these Bylaws.

-To fulfill the requirements of the Articles of Incorporation.
+2.1.2.12 To fulfill the requirements of the Articles of Incorporation.